cth/vcf-misc-tools/README.md

 ## vcf-misc-tools

-This a collection of tools for use with VCF files.
+This a couple of tools for use with VCF files.
 These are not really general purpose tools, but more specialized tools to itch my own scratches.
-For a general tool suite take a look at [vcf-tools](https://github.com/vcftools/vcftools).
+For a general purpose full-fledged tool suite take a look at [vcf-tools](https://github.com/vcftools/vcftools).

 * _vcf-from-imputed_: Tool for converting imputed files (mach or impute2) to a VCF file, including conversion between dosages, genotype likehoods and "called" genotypes.